adap/flower/doc/source/contribute-baselines.rst

 Requirements
 ------------

-A contribution is really easy.
+Contributing a new baseline is really easy.
 You only have to make sure that your federated learning experiments are running with Flower.
-As soon as you have created an experiment with Flower included you can contribute it.
+As soon as you have created a Flower-based experiment, you can contribute it.

 It is recommended (but not required) to use `Hydra <https://hydra.cc/>`_ to execute the experiment.